Aar-J/FutureEngineers_6Nuts3Bolts/README.md

 sensor = adafruit_bno055.BNO055_I2C(i2c)
 - Initializing the BNO055 sensor using I2C

-Now we declare all the control variables in our program.
-We will use these to build our logic.

 <img width="332" alt="Screenshot 2024-10-04 at 10 40 31 AM" src="https://github.com/user-attachments/assets/01ed42a0-ed34-4857-846a-040699c12ea5">

 heading = 0.0